 Unlike code coverage, which measures executed code, test coverage focuses on functional completeness by evaluating whether all critical paths, edge cases, and requirements are tested.
 This metric helps teams identify untested areas and improve test strategies.

 Static code analysis identifies defects without executing the code.
 It detects vulnerabilities, security risks, and deviations from coding standards.
+Static code analysis helps identify security vulnerabilities early and maintain software integrity throughout the development process.

 Automated tools like Typo can scan the codebase to flag issues like uninitialized variables, memory leaks, and syntax violations.
 The number of defects found per scan indicates code stability.